Steps and images by Brianne Dela Cruz

 2. Clear out dead and rotting plants from garden

-Leaving finished plants in the garden over winter invites disease and pests, so it is important to remove all dead plant material.
+It is important to remove all dead plant material from the garden over winter as finished plants invite disease and pests.
 After cleaning out your garden beds, add the plant material to your compost.
 Any diseased plant material must be burned or thrown away.
-I also like to select the most beautiful dried plants to craft a homemade wreath or fall flower arrangement.
+I like to select the most beautiful dried plants to craft a homemade wreath or fall floral arrangement.

-Fall garden clean up also requires removing and cleaning any temporary garden structures, like vegetable trellises and plant markers.
-Remember to remove all live and invasive weeds using a cultivator to reduce the amount of work needed in springtime.
+Fall garden clean-up also requires removing and cleaning temporary garden structures, like vegetable trellises and plant markers.
+Remember to remove all live and invasive weeds using a cultivator to reduce the work needed in springtime.

-If your current compost pile is about 3 cubic feet in volume, stop adding new material.
-Add 1 to 2 shovels of garden soil, then make sure the pile is moist but not heavily saturated.
+If your current compost pile is about three cubic feet in volume, stop adding new material.
+Add one to two shovels of garden soil, then make sure the pile is moist but not heavily saturated.
 Churn the pile with a pitchfork to mix thoroughly.
-Allow your current accrual of compost to sit and decompose for 3 to 4 weeks so the microorganisms break down any remaining plant matter.
+Allow your current accrual of compost to sit and decompose for 3 to 4 weeks.
+Microorganisms will break down any remaining plant matter.

 Start a new compost pile with the plant matter you’ve accumulated through harvesting, mowing, pruning, and cleaning out your garden beds.